Macronutrient breakdown guide showing protein, carbs, and fat ratios for weight loss

 • 40% protein / 30% carbs / 30% fat

-• Best for: Most people starting a weight loss programme
+• Best for: Most people starting a weight loss program

 • Advantages: High satiety, muscle preservation, balanced energy